Your pet is a treasured member of your household, but they can sometimes meddle with your plumbing fixtures.

 Toilets

-Animals are not aware of what is suitable water to drink.
+Animals are not aware of what water is suitable for drinking.
 If they see open water, they will be inclined to try it.
 And if your toilet seat is left open, the toilet bowl is one of the first places they will go.
 Drinking water from the toilet bowl is unclean, and your pet may get sick if cleaning products are left over.

-Some tips for pet owners to ensure their pets stay out of the bathroom are to keep the toilet lid closed when you are not using it and close the door to the washroom.
-You can leave plenty of fresh water for your cat or dog around your property.
+To keep pets out of the bathroom, make sure to close the toilet lid when you?re not using it and keep the washroom door shut.
+Also, scatter fresh water sources for your cat or dog around your home.

-It would be best not to flush pet waste or cat litter down your toilet.
-Cat litter and feces can carry harmful parasites that infect your municipality’s drinking and recycled water.
-It will also block your drains.
+Avoid flushing pet waste or cat litter down your toilet.
+These can harbour harmful parasites that contaminate drinking and recycled water, plus block your drains.

-Always empty the contents of your kitty litter into a garbage bag and double bag to create a good barrier.
+Always empty the contents of your kitty litter into a garbage bag and double bag to create a sound barrier.
 And dispose of it in a bin.

 Shower drains

-Some people hire professional pet groomers to clean their furry friends, or people opt to wash them at home.
-The trouble with using your shower or bath is the risk of pet hair, dirt and debris clogging up the drain.
+Some people hire professional pet groomers to clean their furry friends or wash them at home.
+However, using a shower or bath can cause pet hair, dirt, and debris to clog the drain.

 You can prevent a blocked drain with some simple steps.
 Try giving your pet a good brush before bathing to remove excess fur.
 This can also remove dirt they have accumulated from the yard or their walk.
 It is always best to have a stopper or strainer to catch pet hair before it goes down the pipes.
 Remember to clean up any excess pet hair in your washtub or shower.